Subcohomology and a Livsic Theorem for Zooming Systems: Abstract

 \section{Abstract}

-In the context of zooming maps $f:M \to M$ on a compact metric space $M$, which include the non-uniformly expanding ones, possibly with the presence of a critical set, if the map is topologically exact, we prove that a potential $\phi : M \to \mathbb{R}$ for which the integrals $\int \phi d\mu \geq 0$ with respect to any $f$-invariant probability $\mu$, admits a coboundary $\lambda_{0}- \lambda_{0} \circ f$ such that
+In the context of continuous zooming systems $f:M \to M$ on a compact metric space $M$, which include the non-uniformly expanding ones, possibly with the presence of a critical set, with the zooming set dense in $M$, we prove that any Hölder potential $\phi : M \to \mathbb{R}$ for which the integrals $\int \phi d\mu \geq 0$ with respect to any $f$-invariant probability $\mu$, admits a continuous function $\lambda_{0} : M \to \mathbb{R}$ (which can be Hölder if some integral is positive) such that

-This extends a result in \cite{CLT} for $C^{1}$-expanding maps on the circle $\mathbb{T} = \mathbb{R}/\mathbb{Z}$ to important classes of maps as uniformly expanding, local diffeomorphisms with non-uniform expansion, Viana maps, Benedicks-Carleson maps and Rovella maps.
+This extends a result in \cite{BJ} for $C^{1}$-expanding maps on the circle $\mathbb{T} = \mathbb{R}/\mathbb{Z}$ to important classes of maps as uniformly expanding, local diffeomorphisms with non-uniform expansion, Viana maps, Benedicks-Carleson maps and Rovella maps.
 We also give an example beyond the exponential contractions context.